daniel-stelle/tokchi/README.md

 ### Input Field Attributes
 The Tokchi input field element can have the optional attribute `data-value` that provides a JSON array which serves as the initial input field value.
-Please read the documentation for `getValue` and `setValue` in order to learn about the expected contents of that array.
+Please read the documentation for `getValue` and `setValue` in order to learn about the expected content of that array.